Resveratrol, an Excellent Shield for the Brain

 - Has protective effects against oxidation damages in brain structures and metabolic disorders, like diabetes.

 - Useful for improving balance and mobility in elderly people, but results are still inconclusive.
-It is thought to mitigate damage produced by free radicals, a product of dopamine degeneration, and increases cellular life.
+It is thought to mitigate damage from free radicals, a product of dopamine degeneration, and increases cellular life.

 Resveratrol, an excellent shield for the brain